nish-goel/nish-goel.github.io/_pages/markdown.md

 * ~~Medieval Horizons: Why the Middle Ages Matter~~

 ## Fall 2024
-* What Went Wrong with Capitalism
+* ~~What Went Wrong with Capitalism~~
+* The Future Is History: How Totalitarianism Reclaimed Russia
+* The Hidden History of Burma: Race, Capitalism, and the Crisis of Democracy in the Twenty-first Century

 <!--
 ## Locations of key files/directories